On this page we describe our Board and its roles, responsibilities and procedures.

 Where appropriate, the Chair maintains a dialogue and meets with the Non-Executive Directors in the absence of the Executive Director, canvassing their opinion on issues.

 Since its establishment, the standing Nominating and Governance Committee has been responsible for annual succession planning, including, on the recommendation of the Board, appointments to executive positions within the Company and Director appointments to the Board.

 Luxfer's Board of Directors typically meets in-person four times per year, and additional telephone meetings are scheduled to approve dividends, approve the release of financial information, and address any other time-sensitive or significant matters.
 The Board typically meets, at least twice per year, at Luxfer's operational facilities, including its overseas locations, as part of its oversight role and to provide the Directors with a better understanding of Luxfer's operations.
 At these meetings, the Board tours the manufacturing facilities and has the opportunity to meet local ad divisional management on both a formal and informal basis to discuss their operations.

 Information and Support

-Newly appointed directors undergo an induction program.
+Newly appointed directors undergo a Board and Company orientation.

 Executive Leadership Team